brucou/react-state-driven/README.md

   - if the command is a render command, the global handler execute directly the command in the context of the `<Machine/>` component
-  - if the command is not a render command, the global handler dispatches the command to the preconfigured command handlers
+  - if the command is not a render command, the global handler dispatches the command to the user-configured command handlers
 - All command handlers are passed two arguments :
-  - an observable containing
-    - the raw event source emitter, so they can send back events,
+  - an event emitter connected to the raw event source
-    - the `params` property of commands to be processed by the handler
   - an object of type `EffectHandlers` which contains any relevant dependencies needed to perform effects (that is the object passed in props to the `<Machine/>` component)
-- Render commands leads to definition of React components with event handlers.
-Those event handlers can pass their raw events to the machine thanks to the raw event source emitter
+- Render commands leads to definition of React components with DOM event handlers.
+Those event handlers can pass their raw events (DOM events) to the machine thanks to the raw event source emitter
 - Non-render commands leads to the execution of procedures which may be successful or fail.
-The command handler can pass back information to the machine thanks to the raw event source emitter.
+The command handler can pass back information to the machine thanks to the injected event emitter.
-- The event source is created with the subject factory passed as parameters.
-That subject must have the `next, complete, error` properties defined (`Observer` interface), the properties `subscribe` defined (`Observable` interface), and at least five operators (`map`, `filter`, `flatMap`, `startWith`, `shareReplay`).
-Rx from `Rxjs` is a natural choice, but other reactive libraries can be easily adapted, including standard simple event emitters or callbacks.
+- The raw event source is created with the subject factory passed as parameters.
+That subject must implement the `Observer` interface (in particular have the `next, complete, error` properties defined) and the `Observable` interface (`subscribe` property)
 - The event source is terminated when the `<Machine/>` component is removed from the screen (`componentWillUnmount` lifecycle method)